- Solar advice hub

 How much can you earn with Export and Earn Plus?

-This will vary depending on the size of your battery, how much of your solar-generated electricity you use, and your overall electricity consumption.
+All of these savings figures will vary depending on the size of your battery, how much of your solar-generated electricity you use, and your overall electricity consumption.

 Eligibility requirements